enricomariafusi/v-switch/README.md

 to be able to use it inside a cloud while autoscaling: no provisioning is needed, there is only one key _per virtual switch_.

-Still work in progress, keep following.
+Still work in progress.
+I will change this README when finished.